demisto/content/Packs/ServiceNow/Integrations/ServiceNowv2/README.md

 You can also attach files from either of the systems which will then be available in the other system.

 The following instructions include steps for configuring the integration and incoming and outgoing mappers.
 However, they do not cover every option available in the integration nor classification and mapping features.
-For information about classification and mapping see [Classification and Mapping](https://docs-cortex.paloaltonetworks.com/r/Cortex-XSOAR/6.10/Cortex-XSOAR-Administrator-Guide/Classification-and-Mapping).
+For information about classification and mapping see [Classification and Mapping (XSOAR 6.12)](https://docs-cortex.paloaltonetworks.com/r/Cortex-XSOAR/6.12/Cortex-XSOAR-Administrator-Guide/Classification-and-Mapping) or [Classification and Mapping (XSOAR 8)](https://docs-cortex.paloaltonetworks.com/r/Cortex-XSOAR/8/Cortex-XSOAR-Cloud-Documentation/Classification-and-mapping).

 **Note:**
 - For Cortex XSOAR version 6.1 only, the final source of truth for an incident are the values in Cortex XSOAR.
 For example, if you change the severity in Cortex XSOAR and then change it back in ServiceNow, the final value that will be presented is the one in Cortex XSOAR.
 For versions 6.2 and later, if mirroring is in both directions then the latest update is the source of truth.